SyntaxErr0r1/BRIa-project/readme.md

     - ICA is applied to the data
     - Functional connectivity features are extracted from the data
     - The features are visualized

+### 13. 12.
+2023 - presentation

+- [x] 1.
+Data collection
+- [x] 2.
+Data storage
+- [ ] 4.
+Data analysis
+  - [x] plot raw data
+  - [x] plot filtered data
+  - [x] plot ICA components
+  - [x] plot functional connectivity features
+  - [ ] use shorter time intervals for analysis (e.g. 1s)
+  - [ ] determinise ICA components
+- [ ] 3.
+GUI (upload, download, analysis)

+- Presented usage, store, analysis, visualization
+- They liked the DB solution
+- The ICA should be determinised (to prevent confusion between the signs of the componentss)
+- They suggested to plot shorter time intervals (e.g. 1s) for EEG data and ICA components
+- prof. Malik asked whether the method used to calculate the connectivity is *coherence*?
+DETERMINE THIS
+- The max measured connectivity was aprox.
+0.2 which is low to be considered as as *connected* (Malik)
+- Also find out why in the eyes closed the connectivity is higher between occipital and frontal lobes??
+- IMPLEMENT THE GUI